How To Optimise Header Tags for SEO

 Example of a featured snippet

-Definitions, steps, lists and tables are the common types of Featured Snippets.
 A simple way to increase organic traffic to your online store is to win more featured snippets.
-Some of the ways to optimise your content for Featured Snippets include:
+And some of the ways to optimise your content for Featured Snippets are:

 • Breaking the content down to bullet points and short paragraphs